-Originally scheduled to open in March this year, Alison Jacques Gallery is pleased to announce an exhibition of works by the pioneering American photographer Gordon Parks (1912-2006), in collaboration with The Gordon Parks Foundation.
+Originally scheduled to open in March this year, Alison Jacques Gallery presents a two-part exhibition of works by the pioneering American photographer Gordon Parks (1912-2006), in collaboration with The Gordon Parks Foundation.
 This exhibition is the first solo show of Parks' work to be held in London for over twenty-five years.
 Part One opens in July 2020, with Part Two following in September 2020.

-Born into poverty and segregation in Fort Scott, Kansas, in 1912, Gordon Parks was a humanitarian with a deep and life-long commitment to social justice.
-Self-taught, he rapidly developed a deeply personal style of photography with a focus on race relations, poverty, civil rights and urban life.
-Parks left behind an exceptional body of work; a legacy that documented American culture and everyday life from the early 1940s to the 2000s, with achievements encompassing writing (fiction and non-fiction), composing, and filmmaking, having directed several feature films, including Shaft (1971).
+Born into poverty and segregation in Fort Scott, Kansas, Gordon Parks was a humanitarian with a deep and life-long commitment to social justice.
+He rapidly developed a deeply personal style of photography with a focus on race relations, poverty, civil rights and urban life.
+Parks left behind an exceptional body of work; a legacy that documented American culture and everyday life from the early 1940s to the 2000s, with achievements encompassing writing (fiction and nonfiction), composing, and filmmaking, having directed several feature films, including Shaft (1971).

 He created some of his most pivotal pictures at Life magazine during his two-decade tenure at the internationally renowned news magazine.
 From 1948, Parks contributed unique photo-essays that explored race relations, social justice, civil rights and urban life.

-This exhibition focuses on three defining stories, Segregation in the South (1956), Black Muslims (1963) and Muhammad Ali (1966-1970), which initially appeared in the magazine.
-This ten-year period formed a critical moment in Parks’ career, coinciding with the burgeoning civil rights movement.
-The visionary images that constitute these series offered visibility to marginalised and misrepresented figures in American society at large, from anonymous families to public figures.
+Gordon Parks: Part One focuses on two defining stories, Segregation in the South (1956) and Black Muslims (1963), both of which initially appeared in Life magazine.
+This period formed a critical moment in Parks’ career, coinciding with the burgeoning civil rights movement.
+The visionary images that constitute both these series offered visibility to often marginalised, anonymous families and misrepresented figures in American society at large.
 Parks’ interest in taking photographs stemmed from a desire to create meaningful change.
 As he commented, “I saw that the camera could be a weapon against poverty, against racism, against all sorts of social wrongs”.

 Often spending weeks at a time on location, the value Parks placed on forming relationships with his subjects was immense.
 The artist’s intimate photographs revolutionized conventional depictions of those he portrayed.

-This presentation follows on from the major touring exhibition ‘Gordon Parks: The New Tide, Early Work 1940-1950’, which started at the National Gallery of Art, D.C., in 2018 and will end at the Addison Gallery of American Art, Andover, in April 2020.
-The exhibition ‘Gordon Parks X Muhammad Ali' will open at the Nelson Atkins Museum, Kansas City, in February 2020, accompanied by a comprehensive publication printed by Steidl.
+This presentation follows on from the major touring exhibition ‘Gordon Parks: The New Tide, Early Work 1940-1950’, which started at the National Gallery of Art, D.C.
+(2018) and ended at the Addison Gallery of American Art, Andover (2020).
+The exhibition ‘Gordon Parks X Muhammad Ali’ opened at the Nelson Atkins Museum, Kansas City, in February 2020, accompanied by a comprehensive publication printed by Steidl.
 Parks’ Flávio series, published in 1961, was recently the subject of a major show at the J. Paul Getty Museum, Los Angeles.
 Earlier this year, The Museum of Modern Art, New York announced their acquisition of fifty-four works by Gordon Parks from his Crime series.